mark-P0/top2/Foundations/04-HTMLFoundations/06-LinksAndImages/README.md

   - Within website
   - Does not need the domain name
   - File path to another webpage _relative_ to the page on which the link is

+> Images also use absolute and relative links for displaying graphics on a webpage